circt-hls/circt-hls/README.md

 (Modify the above wrt. where you built circt/mlir/llvm).

 # Usage
 The following lists example commands for exercising the available flows.
+The best way to get insight into the lowering process is to take a look at the test scripts, described [here](tools/test_scripts/README.md).

 If you're interested about the specific passes that are getting executed through `fud`, add `--verbose` to the command line.

 **Verication:**
 - integration tests can be run by executing the `ninja check-circt-hls-integration` command in the `circt-hls/build` directory.
 This will execute the `lit` integration test suites.